fallingcamellia/odin-recipes/README.md

 Add credits to the original recipe on each webpage
 Add links to each recipe on the main index.html page Add a link back to the main index.html page on each recipe page

+What I've learned:

+Rather than coding the same webpage over and over again, I hollowed out the code used for tortilla-soup.html and turned it into a template I can re-use over and over again.
+Similar to how one would create a function to avoid having to re-write the same lines of code.
+This made the process of finishing the project much easier, as I basically already have everything done.